tomoyanakano/shopify-app-template-with-nestjs/README.md

-# Shopify App Template - Node with Typescript
+# Shopify App Template - NestJS

-This is a template for building a [Shopify app] using Node and React with Typescript.
+This is a template for building a [Shopify app] using NestJS and React with Typescript.

 ## What is the differences from [original](https://github.com/Shopify/shopify-app-template-node)?